aws/amazon-chime-sdk-js/guides/09_Amazon_Voice_Focus.md

 If you think your application might be used in these scenarios, take care to test your application with Amazon Voice Focus, and give your users the ability to control whether to enable noise suppression, as well as to turn it off during a meeting.

+## When should I use Echo Reduction?

+Echo Reduction is ideal for situations in which a user's loudspeaker will be the primary output device for meeting audio.
+When multiple users are attending a meeting from the same device as in a conference room or when an individual remote attendee is not wearing headphones, Echo Reduction can enhance the meeting experience by reducing the echo caused due to the loudspeaker output feeding back into the microphone.

+If you think your application might be used in these scenarios, take care to test your application with Echo Reduction, and give your users the ability to control whether to enable echo reduction, as well as to turn it off during a meeting.

-## Can I use Amazon Voice Focus in my application?
+## Can I use Amazon Voice Focus and Echo Reduction in my application?

+Echo Reduction is built over Amazon Voice Focus and hence all the prerequisites and constraints applied to Amazon Voice Focus hold true for Echo Reduction as well.

 ### Browser compatibility

-Amazon Voice Focus in the Amazon Chime SDK for JavaScript works in Firefox, Chrome, and Chromium-based browsers (including Electron) on desktop, Android, and iOS operating systems, and Safari 14.1 and later on macOS and some iOS devices.
+Amazon Voice Focus and Echo Reduction in the Amazon Chime SDK for JavaScript works in Firefox, Chrome, and Chromium-based browsers (including Electron) on desktop, Android, and iOS operating systems, and Safari 14.1 and later on macOS and some iOS devices.
 A full compatibility table is below.

 |Browser                                                                |Minimum supported version  |Preferred version  |Notes               |
 |---                                                                    |---                        |---                |---                 |